On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type: Acknowledgements

 \section{\bf Acknowledgements}

-The authors would like to thank Jakson M. Fonseca for important remarks on the dimensionality of the wave function in quantum mechanics.
+The authors would like to thank Jakson M. Fonseca for important remarks on the dimensionality of the wave function in quantum mechanics, thanks are also due to the anonymous referee for very pertinent comments and suggestions.
 B.C.
 Neves was supported by the Conselho Nacional de Desenvolvimento Cient\'\i fico e Tecnol\'ogico (CNPq).